Odoo Implementation in Egypt: What Actually Happens, What It Costs, and How to Avoid the Traps

 COSTS AND BUDGETING

 Everyone wants a number.
-Here's the honest answer: Odoo implementation costs vary from nearly free (if you do everything yourself) to hundreds of thousands of dollars (if you're a large company with complex needs).
+Here's the honest answer: Odoo implementation costs vary from nearly free (if you do everything yourself) to millions of Egyptian pounds (if you're a large company with complex needs).

 Let me break down where the money actually goes.